nus-cs2103/website-base/admin/tp-expectations.md

 {{ embed_topic("tp-constraints.md#Recommendation-CLI-First", "Admin " + icon_embedding + " tP Contstraints → Recommendation-CLI-First", "2", indent="1") }}
 <p/>

+* **Direction 1: Evolve** <tooltip content="AddressBook-Level3">AB3</tooltip> into a more powerful or more optimized contact management app.
+  * Some examples:
+    * Manage more entity types related to contacts %%e.g. Tasks allocated to contacts%%
+    * Contact managing optimized for a specific type of user %%e.g. a sales person managing client contacts%%
+  * {{ pros }} less changes to existing code at the start of the project (i.e., progress will be smoother at the start), can result in a more mature product with deeper features as the product functionality will be moving forward from the start
+  * {{ cons }} less flexibility in product design, less differentiation with other team's projects
-**You may evolve/morph the <tooltip content="AddressBook-Level3">AB3</tooltip> any direction you wish.** For example, an app to manage one of these:
+* **Direction 2: Morph** AB3 any direction you wish.
+  * For example, an app to manage one of these:
-* Contact details
     * Bookmarks of websites
     * Tasks/Schedule
     * Location info
     * Thing to memorize i.e. flash cards, trivia
     * Forum posts, news feeds, Social media feeds
     * Online projects or issue trackers that the user is interested in
     * Emails, possibly from different accounts
-* Multiple types of related things %%e.g. Contacts and Tasks (if Tasks are allocated to Contacts)%%
+    * Multiple types of related things %%e.g. restaurants and reviews for those places%%
     * ...
+  * {{ pros }} more flexibility in the project direction, more room to differentiate from other teams' projects
+  * {{ cons }} more changes to the existing code at the start while you are still not very familiar with the code base

+==Weigh the pros/cons and choose the one that suits you.==
 </span>

 ### <div class="text-white bg-dark p-1">Target User & Value Proposition</div>